Mastering DAX

 • LAB: Implementing Time Intelligence

-Working with calculation groups
+Working with Calculation Groups

 Often measures such as a year-to-date (YTD) calculation have to be repeated for multiple base measures.
 Calculation groups provide a template with which these repetitive measures can be easily created and maintained.